GillesZunino/insomnia-plugin-azure-ad-authentication/README.md

    ![Template Tag Properties](images/tag-properties.png)

 6. Close the "Edit Tag" dialog,
 7. Send a request by pressing "Send".
-If an interactive login has been chosen, a browser window will appears and take you through the regular Microsoft Entra ID login flow possibly including consent.
+If an interactive login has been chosen, a browser window will appear and take you through the regular Microsoft Entra ID login flow, possibly including consent.
 When the authentication completes, the tag will display its logged in form as follows:

    ![Template Tag Properties](images/loggedin-tag.png)